 8. The Sri Lankan national flag is one of the oldest in the world

 The Sri Lankan flag, popularly known as the Lion Flag, is one of the world's oldest flags.
 Going back to 486 BC, the first king of Sri Lanka, Vijaya, arrived on the island from India, bringing with him a flag with the sign of a lion.
 Since then, though it has changed several times with the development of different eras, the lion's emblem has always played an important part in Sri Lanka's flag.
 Besides, according to the fresco in Cave No. 2 at Dambulla Viharaya, the oldest related version can even be traced back to 162 BC.
 The banner carried by the legendary King Dutugemunu during his campaign against Ellalan is symbolized by a lion figure holding a sword in its right forepaw, a sign of the sun and one of the moon.

 9. One of Buddha's Teeth is housed in a temple in Kandy

 A sacred tooth relic of Lord Buddha, brought from India in the 4th century CE, is still preserved in the Temple of the Tooth in Kandy.
 Every summer, there's a grand festival known as Esala Perahera (Festival of the Tooth), one of Sri Lanka's 7 best festivals, to honor the tooth.
 Learn more about this amazing festival: Kandy Festival of the Tooth.

-Elephant parade during the Festival of the Tooth
+Festival of the Tooth

 10. It is the first country in the world to have a female prime minister